Visiting the library during the pandemic

 Frequently Asked Questions about visiting the library during the pandemic

-Some library services that require close person-to-person interaction or present concerns about maintaining sanitized surfaces will not be offered at this time or are available on a self-serve basis, such as the public Copy/FAX/Scan machine.
+Some library services that require close person-to-person interaction or present concerns about maintaining sanitized surfaces will not be offered at this time or are available on a self-serve basis, such as the public copy machines.

 Leisure reading, studying, and meeting at the library are discouraged.
-Most tables and chairs have been temporarily removed from each library.
+A limited number of tables and chairs have been placed in each library.

 - No in-library classes or events